nummacway/repro-carts/README.md

 This is my only shell to just say "GAME".

 ### 18-in-1 (GB HICOL MC03, MC003)
 By default, the multicart is a standard 8 MiB MBC5 cart with 32 KiB of RAM.
 You can just burn _Densha De Go!
 2_ or _Kanji Shishuu_.
 (I did not burn anything yet, though.)
+This makes multicarts the by far cheapest carts to support the CGB's biggest ROM size of 8 MiB.

 The menu does not access its 2 KiB of RAM.